Logiqx/wca-ipy/docs/Privacy_Notice.md

 ### How we store your information

-Your information is stored on a single laptop and securely backed using [Carbonite](https://www.carbonite.com/).
+Your information is stored on a single laptop and securely backed up using [Carbonite](https://www.carbonite.com/).

 We keep your information for as long as your remain a member of the WCA.
 We will dispose your information via a manual removal process, if your WCA profile is removed.